 I prefer satin nickel color as it’s most associated with Neumann microphones, especially its legendary U87.
 The mesh grille seems a bit fragile, but it is prone to dents.

-Its proximity effect relative to other condensers, resulting in a balanced sound even.
+Its proximity effect is relative to other condensers, results in a balanced sound even.